-SRK supports the proposed UEX two-phase exploration program for the Christie Lake Project which is focussed on identifying additional uranium mineralization and expanding the current uranium mineralization footprint on the property.
+SRK supports the proposed UEX two-phase exploration program for the Christie Lake Project which is focused on identifying additional uranium mineralization and expanding the current uranium mineralization footprint on the property.
 The first phase of the exploration program has a budget of C\$2,000,240 and is expected to commence in the winter of 2019.
 The second phase will be contingent of the first phase and has a budget of approximately C\$3,144,000.

 The proposed exploration program should be pro-actively managed, with new information rapidly integrated into the uranium mineralization interpretation.
-Additional infill exploration drilling should also be considered in order to increase the mineral resources category from Inferred to Indicated in the high-grade areas of Paul Bay and Ōrora zones.
+Additional infill exploration drilling should also be considered in order to increase the mineral resources category from Inferred to Indicated in the high-grade areas of Paul Bay and Örora zones.
 Drill programs should be flexible enough to be modified to integrate new information and interpretations which could have a positive impact on the uranium mineral resource.

-[Unless otherwise noted, the preceding disclosure is the executive summary extracted from the Christie Lake Technical Report, Effective Date 13 December 2018.]
+[Unless otherwise noted, the preceding disclosure is the executive summary extracted from the Christie Lake Technical Report.]

 The Christie Lake Technical Report is based on drilling information at Christie Lake up to December 13, 2018.

-Subsequent to December 2018 there have not been any further exploration activities undertaken on the Christie Lake Project.
+Subsequent to December 2018, the following exploration activities were undertaken on the Christie Lake Project.